vissertom1985/Bug-Of-Orion/README.md

-# 🐛 BugFX: Authoritative Multiplayer Shooter
+# 🐛 Bugs Of Orion: Authoritative Multiplayer Shooter

-**BugFX** is a high-performance, real-time multiplayer top-down shooter built on a strict **Authoritative Server** architecture.
+**Bugs Of Orion** is a high-performance, real-time multiplayer top-down shooter built on a strict **Authoritative Server** architecture.

 The project demonstrates decoupled system design, pairing a multithreaded, headless Python game engine with a lightweight, framework-free HTML5 Canvas frontend.